-Women with preexisting type 2 diabetes who are breastfeeding can resume or continue to take metformin^[2] and glibenclamide^[4] immediately after birth but should avoid other oral blood glucose lowering agents while breastfeeding.
+Service users with preexisting type 2 diabetes who are breastfeeding can resume or continue to take metformin^[2] and glibenclamide^[4] immediately after birth but should avoid other oral blood glucose lowering agents while breastfeeding.
 (NICE 2008).

-Women with diabetes who are breastfeeding should continue to avoid any medicines for the treatment of diabetes complications that were discontinued for safety reasons in the preconception period.
+Service users with diabetes who are breastfeeding should continue to avoid any medicines for the treatment of diabetes complications that were discontinued for safety reasons in the preconception period.
 (NICE 2008).